C-Pro/wallet-test/README.md

 * `GET http://localhost:8080/payments`

-    Lists all payments in database
+    Lists all payments in the database

     Input: None